Info for

 Field Placement

 Field placement provides the opportunity to practice the knowledge and skills acquired in the program.
 You have the opportunity to choose roles/functions that match your skills, and to perform as a team member in the industry.
-Placements start in the final half of the winter semester.
-You must work a minimum of six weeks in the field in order to graduate.
-For students unable to secure an external work placement, there are opportunities to work for the on-campus advertising agency or on an assigned, independent project.
+Placements begin at the end of the winter semester.
+You must complete a minimum of six weeks in a communications capacity in order to graduate.
+For students unable to secure an external work placement, there are opportunities to work for the program’s advertising agency – Collaboragency, or on an assigned, independent project.

 Experiential Learning

-Collaboragency is a fully integrated onsite communications agency here at Durham College.
-The collaborators are a multi-disciplinary team of students from the Advertising, Animation, Graphic Design, Photography, Video Production programs and more.
-Together, students tackle projects from actual clients looking to improve their businesses – from web, social media and marketing content creation to strategic planning, Collaboragency creates unique business solutions for our local entrepreneurs.
+Collaboragency is a fully integrated onsite communications agency at Durham College.
+The collaborators are a multi-disciplinary team of students from the Advertising, Graphic Design, Photography, Video Production programs and more.
+Together, students tackle projects for real clients looking to improve their businesses.
+From web, social media and marketing content creation to strategic planning, Collaboragency creates unique business solutions for our local entrepreneurs.
 Through the production of both strategic and creative materials, students can leverage work in portfolios when applying for desired occupations.
 This work also allows students to forge lasting connections with clients, who one day may be responsible for launching careers.

 Watch the video below to see how Collaboragency’s work impacted their Bohemian Bliss Yoga client.

-Any inquiries about Collaboragency can be directed to Dawn Salter, Program Coordinator and professor of Advertising and Promotion at Dawn.Salter@durhamcollege.ca.
+Any inquiries about Collaboragency can be directed to Dawn Salter, Advertising and Promotion Faculty Member at Dawn.Salter@durhamcollege.ca.

 Land Acknowledgement